MarcDiethelm/grunt-less-imports/README.md

 Why use this?
 To get useful error messages from the LessCSS parser, that tell you in what file the error was encountered!
 LessCSS uses @import statements to aggregate files and will tell you about parsing errors in those files.
-But maintaining these statemants by hand is a pain.
+But maintaining these statements by hand is a pain.
 In order to automatically aggregate all the style files in a project, a method of first concatenating the files before parsing is widely used.
 This works but you loose the valuable information about where to fix your mistakes.